 One of them is Bob, a retired engineer.
-It’s not unusual in a single two-hour sail for us to discuss turnaround stocks, initial public offerings (IPOs), dividend plays and small-cap biotech firms that are reporting progress on blockbuster drugs.
+It’s not unusual in a single two-hour sail for us to discuss turnaround stocks, initial public offerings (IPOs), dividend plays, and small-cap biotech firms that may report progress on blockbuster drugs.

-In the past, we’ve discussed several opportunistic plays here at Strategic Tech Investor.
-Most of them fall in the category of “special situation” plays, including corporate turnarounds.
+In the past we’ve actually discussed several opportunistic plays here at Strategic Tech Investor.
+Most of them fall in the category of “special-situation” plays, including corporate turnarounds.

-If you want to be an all-around player, you can mitigate the risk by following my Tech Wealth Rule No. 1: Identify Companies With Great Operations.
+If you want to be an all-around player, you can mitigate the risk by following my Tech Wealth Rule No. 1: Great Companies Have Great Operations.
 By focusing on companies that have proven leadership they are more likely to be innovative and nimble and thus able to execute their vision to deliver wealth-building opportunities.

 Tech Investing Personality No. 5: Good Time Charlie

 This type of investor likes to be “in the know” at all times and jump on the latest trends.
 Good Time Charlies can chew up a lot of time and energy trying to stay abreast of investment news from newspapers, blogs, television and the Internet.